 Leloy Claudio wins 2019 George McTavish Kahin Book Prize

-MANILA, Philippines – Rappler columnist and "Basagan Ng Trip" host Leloy Claudio has won the George McTavish Kahin Book Prize for 2019 for his book Liberalism and the Postcolony: Thinking the State in 20th Century Philippines.
+MANILA, Philippines – Rappler columnist and "Basagan Ng Trip" host Lisandro "Leloy" Claudio has won the George McTavish Kahin Book Prize for 2019 for his book Liberalism and the Postcolony: Thinking the State in 20th Century Philippines.

 Claudio's book was published by the National University of Singapore Press, the Kyoto-CSEAS Series on Asian Studies, and the Ateneo University Press.